Teen Dating Advice

 - Group Dating for Teens

 Now it’s time for a lesson on how to act and behave once you are actually on your date!
 A fun way to do this is to watch a good and bad example, and identify what went well, and what went wrong!
+So you will have a better idea of what ground rules for teenage dating you want to set with your teen.

 We’ve grabbed two movie clips for you to use, but feel free to use your own!